EntrustCorporation/cps/entrust.md

 The RA that processed the Subscriber’s Certificate Application shall make a commercially reasonable effort to notify Subscribers of the pending expiration of their Certificate by sending an email to the technical contact listed in the corresponding Certificate Application.
 Upon expiration of a Certificate, the Subscriber shall immediately cease using such Certificate and shall remove such Certificate from any devices and/or software in which it has been installed.

-SSL, Client Authentication and EV SSL Certificates
+OV TLS, EV TLS, and Client Authentication Certificates

 The Subscriber may request a replacement Certificate using an existing Key Pair.